Jessie Keane

-Jessie Keane is a British author who lives in Hampshire.
-Her fascination with London and the underworld led her to write Dirty Game, followed by best sellers Black Widow, Scarlet Women, Jail Bird, The Make, Playing Dead and Nameless.
+Jessie Keane is a British author and novelist who lives in Hampshire.
+Her fascination with London and the underworld led her to write Dirty Game, followed by bestsellers Black Widow, Scarlet Women, Jail Bird, The Make, Playing Dead and Nameless.

-Earlier years
+Early life

-Jessie Keane was born in Hampshire, United Kingdom to Protestant parents.
-The Keane family were very wealthy due to the family business, however, when Jessie was fourteen, the family firm went bankrupt and she was left struggling financially in dead end jobs.
+Jessie Keane was born in Hampshire, United Kingdom to Romani parents.
+The Keane family were wealthy due to the family business, however, when Jessie was fourteen, the family firm went bankrupt, and she was left struggling financially in dead end jobs.
 She fled to London to escape a troubled family life, and fell in love with the city and the shady characters she met around the East End and Soho.

-After marriage and divorce, she went on to write the acclaimed novel Dirty Game, starring Annie Bailey (later to become Annie Carter).
 She began writing at an early age, scripting puppet shows in primary school and winning literary prizes at the age of eight.
-That love of writing, that compulsion to write, never left her.
-So finally, determined to succeed in that field, she sold her wedding dress and bought a second-hand computer with the proceeds.

-Flat broke, she penned chick lit novels without success.
-Then she wrote Dirty Game wearing a coat at the computer because she couldn't afford to have central heating installed.
-Her new partner told her to 'get a proper job' but she had a feeling this book was different.
-She sent it out to six agents, two came back straight away and one of them said she had someone who might be interested.
-Days later, Jessie was offered a 3-book deal for a six figure sum, and her writing career took off.